Louisiana–Monroe Warhawks

 The Louisiana–Monroe Warhawks (ULM Warhawks) are the intercollegiate athletics teams representing the University of Louisiana at Monroe (ULM).
 ULM currently fields 15 varsity teams (six men's and nine women's) in 11 sports and competes at the National Collegiate Athletic Association (NCAA) Division I (Football Bowl Subdivision in football) level as a member of the Sun Belt Conference.

 Nickname

 The nickname for the Louisiana–Monroe sports teams are the Warhawks.

-Nickname controversy
+Historically, the athletic program used Indians as their mascot.

-On January 30, 2006, university president James Cofer announced officially that ULM would be retiring the 75-year-old "Indians" mascot in light of new NCAA restrictions against Indigenous-themed mascots, which the NCAA considers "hostile and abusive" to Native Americans, despite issuing an appeal to the NCAA to keep the name after the NCAA's ruling allowing Florida State to keep their Seminoles nickname.
+On January 30, 2006, university president James Cofer announced officially that ULM would be retiring the 75-year-old "Indians" identity in light of new NCAA restrictions against Indigenous-themed mascots, which the NCAA considers "hostile and abusive" to Native Americans, despite issuing an appeal to the NCAA to keep the name after the NCAA's ruling allowing Florida State to keep their Seminoles nickname.
 This came a few days after a mascot committee voted unanimously in favor of the change.
 The university accepted suggestions for the new mascot through February 28, 2006.
 The mascot committee then selected 12 semifinalists.